Major Groups > Gilled Mushrooms > Pale-Spored > [Lepiota & Satellite Genera] > Chlorophyllum molybdites

 Chlorophyllum molybdites

-[ Basidiomycetes > Agaricales > Agaricaceae > Chlorophyllum . . . ]
+[ Basidiomycota > Agaricales > Agaricaceae > Chlorophyllum . . . ]

 by Michael Kuo

-This beautiful but poisonous mushroom regularly amazes people by sprouting up in their lawns, often in large fairy rings, in summer and fall.
+This beautiful mushroom regularly amazes people by sprouting up in their lawns, often in large fairy rings, in summer and fall.
 It is easily identified if you have mature specimens in hand, since it has a distinctive greenish spore print and, in old age, greenish gills.
-If you do not have a mature specimen available, however, you may be hard pressed to reach a confident identification; young specimens in the "button" stage are nearly inseparable from the very similar Chlorophyllum rhacodes.
+If you do not have a mature specimen available, however, you may be hard pressed to reach a confident identification; young specimens have white gills and can be nearly inseparable from the very similar Chlorophyllum rhacodes.

-In many areas east of the Rocky Mountains, Chlorophyllum molybdites is easily confused with the deadly poisonous Amanita thiersii, which also makes fairy rings and grows in troops in lawns.
+In many areas east of the Rocky Mountains, Chlorophyllum molybdites can be confused with Amanita thiersii, which also makes fairy rings and grows in troops in lawns.
 Close inspection, however, reveals that Amanita thiersii has a shaggy stem to go with its shaggy cap, as well as gills that are white at maturity.

 Description:

-Ecology: Saprobic; growing gregariously in lawns and meadows--often in troops or fairy rings; summer and fall; widely distributed in North America.
+Ecology: Saprobic; growing alone, scattered, or gregariously in lawns and meadows—often in troops or fairy rings; summer through fall; widely distributed in North America, but more common from the Great Plains eastward.
+The illustrated and described collections are from Illinois.

-Cap: 10-30 (40) cm; convex to conical when young, becoming convex to broadly convex or nearly flat in age; dry; smooth at first, but soon becoming scaly with brown to pinkish brown scales that are uplifted or flat, and concentrated near the center in age; whitish to tan or yellowish white.
+Cap: 10–22 cm; convex to spherical when young, becoming broadly convex or nearly flat in age; dry; bald in the button stage, but soon becoming scaly with brown to pinkish brown or tan scales that are uplifted or flat, and concentrated near the center; surface underneath scales finely fibrillose, whitish to pale tan.

-Flesh: White throughout, sometimes discoloring slowly pale pinkish red or almost orange in the base; thick.
+Flesh: White throughout; not staining when sliced, or staining reddish brown to pale pinkish red in the base; thick.

 Odor and Taste: Not distinctive.